Alma Rattenbury: Trial and death

 Both Alma and Stoner entered not guilty pleas.
 The trial opened on 27 May 1935 at the Central Criminal Court of England and Wales (the Old Bailey), before Sir Travers Humphreys.
 The trial was heavily covered in the press, with one newspaper sending the entertainment editor rather than a crime writer to cover it.
-On 31 May, following clear direction from the judge and after less than an hour deliberation, the jury acquitted Alma and convicted Stoner.
+On 31 May, following clear direction from the judge and after less than an hour of deliberation, the jury acquitted Alma and convicted Stoner.

-On 4 June, she bought a knife, travelled to Bournemouth, and on the bank of the River Avon near Christchurch Priory, stabbed herself in the chest six times, three times penetrating her heart.
+On 4 June Alma bought a knife, travelled to Bournemouth, and on the bank of the River Avon near Christchurch Priory, stabbed herself in the chest six times, three times penetrating her heart.
 She left a note stating: "If I only thought it would help Stoner I would stay but it has been pointed out too vividly that I cannot help him—and that is my death sentence".
-She was buried on 8 June 1935 at St Peter's Church, Bournemouth.
-Due to the cause celebre, flowers were stolen from her grave and people broke into Villa Madeira to take items from her home as souvenirs.
+She was buried on 8 June 1935 at Wimborne Road Cemetery, Bournemouth, in a grave separate from her husband's.
+Owing to the publicity surrounding the case, souvenir-hunters stole flowers from the grave and burgled Villa Madeira.

-Stoner had been sentenced to death, having been found guilty of murder.
-However, his sentence was commuted to life imprisonment.
-He served seven years in prison, before being released to join the British Army for the Second World War.
-He returned to the area and died at Christchurch in 2000.
+Stoner was sentenced to death, albeit with a recommendation for mercy from the jury.
+His sentence was later commuted to life imprisonment.
+He served seven years in prison before being released to serve in the British Army for the Second World War.
+Afterwards, he returned to the Bournemouth area and got married.
+In 1987, Stoner broke his silence about this case after a play about the murder was shown on ITV in 1987."It was so long ago and there was no other person to witness the actual event.
+The whole crime was committed on an emotional basis.
+Both I and the lady involved were in a highly emotional state.
+Our emotions were completely out of control."Stoner said he had been accepted in Bournemouth:"I have lived here all my life and no one has ever said they were disgusted.
+They have always sympathised and I have admitted I made a mistake."
+In 1990, Stoner was placed on probation for the indecent assault of a 12-year-old boy in a bathroom in Bournemouth.
+He died in Christchurch in 2000.